jamesrcutmore/Quiz-game1/README.md

 ## **About**

 Everyone loves a quiz?!
-They fun way to fill your spare time and keep you and your family entertained!
+The fun way to fill your spare time and keep you and your family entertained!

-This quiz in perticular is based on the web development, how much do you really know?
+This quiz in perticular is based on the scinece, how much do you really know?
 Take a little time complete the quiz, and you will find out!

-This Quiz is designed to include a wide range of randomised questions about all types of web development basics.
-So by building the site and my read.me ive renforced my knowledge, and you can too, each game has 10 random questions, At the end , you will get your score and the chance to try again..
+This Quiz is designed to include a wide range of randomised questions , all based on scinece , At the end , you will get the chance to save you score on the leadrboard and try again..
 Have fun!

 ## **Users Experience (UX)**